zng-ui/zng/TODO/_current.md

-* Review, can we remove outer-transform/bounds?
-    - It is updated in `push_inner` anyway.
-    - It halves the computation of bounds if removed.
-    - Can layout be done without `outer_offset`?
-        - If not we can still remove the outer transform, outer offset remains just a vector for the layout pass only.

 # Screen culling

 - Firefox has a "VisibleRect" in the display builder, if is set to the parent scroll viewport, it gets clipped by the root viewport